prowler-cloud/prowler/docs/tutorials/developer-guide/unit-testing.md

 # Unit Tests

-Unit testing for the Prowler checks varies between each provider supported.
+The unit tests for the Prowler checks varies between each provider supported.

 Here we left some good reads about unit testing and things we've learnt through all the process.